Quick Facts: Earning an Ed.D. in Arkansas

 - Curriculum Program Administrator (i.e. a school leader who is responsible for program development & administration and/or employment evaluation decisions)

 Wondering what degree you need for certification?
-ADE maintains a list of Approved Leadership Preparation Programs.
+ADE maintains a list of Approved Programs at Institutions of Higher Education.

-- Most prep programs for building level & curriculum program administrators are master’s degrees, certificates, and specialist programs.
+- Most preparatory programs for building level administrators & curriculum program administrators in Arkansas are master’s degrees, certificates, and specialist programs.

 Building Level Administrator License